2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed/data/models.md

 ## How This Works

-The above example uses a strongly typed model called `Link` which is defined in the `AppCode.Data` namespace.
+The above example uses a strong-typed model called `Link` which is defined in the `AppCode.Data` namespace.
 This model is a simple class which inherits from `Custom.Data.Item16`.
 It implement `ITypedItem`, so it supports all the commands such as `.IsEmpty(...)` or `.String(...)`.